OnePoopMan/cursor_updater/README.md

 ### 4. Add the Icon

 The only manual step is to download an icon for Cursor.
 - Download your preferred icon.
-A good one can be found at [LobeHub Icons](https://lobehub.com/icons/cursor).
+A good one can be found at [Cursor's Github Avatar](https://avatars.githubusercontent.com/u/126759922).
-- Save it as `cursor-icon.png` in the `~/Applications/cursor/` folder.
+- - Save it as `cursor-icon.png` in the `~/Applications/cursor/` folder.

 ## Troubleshooting